pebble-hacks/cordova-plugin-pebblekit/README.md

 __Arguments__

-* `uuid` - The UUID of the Pebble application to be interacted with
+* `uuid` - The UUID of the Pebble application to be interacted with.
 * `successCallback` - A callback which is called once the connection is setup on the iOS device.
 Called immediately if running on an Android device.
-* `errorCallback` - *Optional* A callback which is called if an error has occured.
+* `errorCallback` - *Optional* A callback which is called if an error has occurred.

 __Example__